Lens: A Knowledge-Guided Foundation Model for Network Traffic: Related Work

 \subsection{Network Traffic Generation}

-\textbf{Tool-Based Traffic Generation.} The classical traffic generation methods mainly focus on simulation tools and structure-based solutions.
-Simulation tools, such as NS-3 \cite{ns-3}, yans \cite{yans}, and DYNAMO \cite{dynamo}, are based on varying network topology.
-Structure-based approaches like Iperf \cite{botta2gentool}, Harpoon \cite{harpoon}, and Swing \cite{swing} capture network patterns via heuristics.
-However, these traditional methods require vast domain expertise and might lack versatility.
+\textbf{Tool-Based Traffic Generation.} Classical traffic generation methods mainly focus on simulation tools and structure-based solutions.
+Simulation tools, such as NS-3~\cite{ns-3}, yans~\cite{yans}, and DYNAMO~\cite{dynamo}, are based on varying network topology.
+Structure-based methods like Iperf~\cite{botta2gentool}, Harpoon~\cite{harpoon}, and Swing~\cite{swing} capture network patterns via heuristics.
+However, these methods require vast domain expertise and might lack versatility.
 Moreover, tool-based traffic generation methods often result in rigid traffic patterns that may not accurately reflect the dynamic and stochastic nature of real-world network conditions.
-Consequently, they cannot effectively adapt to the evolving behaviors of cyber threats or user demands.
+Thus, they cannot effectively adapt to the evolving behaviors of cyber threats or user demands.

-\textbf{GAN-Based Traffic Generation.} In addition, some studies have employed Generative adversarial networks (GAN) to generate network traffic.
-Ring et al. \cite{first-gan} first suggested the use of GAN~\cite{gan} for the simulation of flow-level traffic.
-The following works include NetShare \cite{netshare} and DoppelGANger \cite{DoppelGANger}, and others~\cite{gan2021, gan2022}.
+\textbf{GAN-Based Traffic Generation.} In addition, some studies have employed Generative Adversarial Networks (GAN) to generate network traffic.
+Ring et al.~\cite{first-gan} first suggested the use of GAN~\cite{gan} for the simulation of flow-level traffic.
+The following works include NetShare~\cite{netshare} and DoppelGANger~\cite{DoppelGANger}, and others~\cite{gan2021, gan2022}.
 For instance, NetShare generated packet and flow header traces for networking tasks, such as telemetry, anomaly detection, and provisioning.
 Though GAN-based methods are adaptive, their generated results may be inconsistent with target protocols~\cite{netshare}.

-\textbf{Pre-training-based Generation.} Most recently, researchers employed pre-training technique for traffic generation.
-Only one work called NetGPT~\cite{netgpt} has been developed to generate key header fields.
-However, NetGPT did not compare it with state-of-the-art methods like NetShare in the experiments.
-Thus, it is hard to assess its performance on generalization.